 For the purposes of this assessment, transportation of contaminants with dredged material originating from harbors and river estuaries is considered as their input to the marine environment.
-In cases, where dredged material is produced by dredging operations at sea, pollutants contained by this material are only relocated elsewhere within the marine environment.
+In cases where dredged material is produced by dredging operations at sea, pollutants contained by this material are only relocated elsewhere within the marine environment.

 Table 1 and Figure 32 illustrate total amount and percentage of priority pollutants transported to the marine environment with sediments dredged in harbor/river and relocated during dredging/depositing operations at sea.
-Figure 33 illustrates proportions of pollutants in dredged material of different origin averaged for the period 2013-2020.
+Figure 33 illustrates proportions of pollutants in dredged material of different origin averaged for the period 2013-2021.
 Cadmium (Cd) and mercury (Hg) are two heavy metals identified as priority pollutants by HELCOM Recommendation 31E/1.
-Most of heavy metals entered the Baltic Sea marine environment in 2020 with dredged material transported from harbors and rivers.
-However, the percentage of mercury and copper (Cu) originating from sea sediments is a bit higher than of lead and cadmium.
-Proportion of heavy metals in dredged material originating from sea and harbors/rivers in 2020 differs from previous years.
-In previously observed years, most of the copper and mercury is relocated with sea sediments, while lead (Pb) and cadmium tended to be introduced into the marine environment with sediments dredged in harbors and rivers.
+Most of heavy metals related to dredging and depositing entered the Baltic Sea marine environment in 2021 with dredged material transported from harbors and rivers.
+However, the percentage of lead (Pb) and copper (Cu) originating from sea sediments is a bit higher than of mercury (Hg) and cadmium (Cd).
+Proportion of heavy metals in dredged material originating from sea and harbors/rivers in 2021 differs from previous years.
+In previously observed years, most of the copper and mercury was relocated with sea sediments, while lead and cadmium tended to be introduced into the marine environment with sediments dredged in harbors and rivers.
 Nonetheless, on average for the last 6 years sea sediments remain the main source for copper and mercury while lead and cadmium originates mainly from harbor/river sediments.

-Harbors/rivers remain dominating source of TBT and PAH in 2020 which is typical for the whole reported period.
+Harbors/rivers remain dominating source of TBT and PAH in 2021 which is typical for the whole reported period.

-All contaminants are not reported by all Contracting Parties, thus the graphs, figures and maps on the following pages does not necessarily give a complete picture of the contaminants deposited.
+All contaminants are not reported by all Contracting Parties, thus the graphs, figures and maps on the following pages do not necessarily give a complete picture of the contaminants deposited.
 The share of contaminants originating from different environments and from different Contracting Parties are based on the reported data, and thus providing the best available information of their characteristics, but gaps in the data are however possible.
+The contaminant concentrations in the dredged sediments are regulated nationally and do not exceed national limits defined for the sediments which are allowed to be disposed at sea.
+It should also be noted that there is always some degree of uncertainty in using concentrations of the samples to calculate the total amounts of contaminants in the deposited material.

 Table 1.
-Total input of contaminants in the Baltic Sea in 2020, originating from harbour/river, sea and unknown environments.
+Total input of contaminants in the Baltic Sea in 2021, originating from harbour/river, sea and unknown environments.

 Contaminant Harbour/river Sea Unknown Harbour/river (%) Sea (%) Unknown (%)

-PAH (t) 1,396 0,046 0 96.8 3.2 0.0
+PAH (t) 0,733 0,283 0 72,2 27,8 0,0

-TBT (kg) 21,003 1,022 0 95.4 4.6 0.0
+TBT (kg) 12,698 3,975 0 76,2 23,8 0,0

-Pb (t) 74,250 3,546 0 95.4 4.6 0.0
+Pb (t) 32,596 7,952 0 80,4 19,6 0,0

-Cu (t) 92,097 29,046 0 76.0 24.0 0.0
+Cu (t) 46,062 7,370 0 86,2 13,8 0,0

-Hg (t) 0,382 0,144 0 72.6 27.4 0.0
+Hg (t) 0,148 0,019 0 88,4 11,6 0,0

-Cd (t) 5,969 0,128 0 97.9 2.1 0.0
+Cd (t) 3,428 0,172 0 95,2 4,8 0,0

 Figure 32.
-Proportion of contaminants originating from harbor/river, sea and unknown areas in 2020.
+Proportion of contaminants originating from harbor/river, sea and unknown areas in 2021.

 Figure 33.
-Proportion of contaminants originating from harbour/river, sea and unknown locations for the period 2013-2020.
+Proportion of contaminants originating from harbour/river, sea and unknown locations for the period 2013-2021.

-Figures 34-39 illustrate total amount of priority pollutants in dredged material deposited at sea in 2013-2020 per country in tonnes (TBT in kilograms).
-The amount of cadmium was considerably higher than in the recent years.
+Figures 34-39 illustrate total amount of priority pollutants in dredged material deposited at sea in 2013-2021 per country in tonnes (TBT in kilograms).
+The amount of cadmium was less than 2020 but still higher than in the previous years.

 Figure 34.
-Total amount of mercury in dredged material deposited at sea in 2013-2020.
+Total amount of mercury in dredged material deposited at sea in 2013-2021.